Stats and monitoring for web push notifications

 - the user unsubscribed from browser preferences, but the browser push service wasn't notified about that and thinks that the subscription is still valid

-- the user doesn't use a given browser or device anymore (the browser push service will remove that subscription only after some months of inactivity)
+- the user doesn't use a given browser or device anymore (the browser push service should remove that subscription after some months of inactivity)

 - the browser push service (Mozilla autopush for Firefox, FCM for Chrome, etc.) crashes and loses some notifications